biicode/docs/examples/lib_httpserver.rst

 main.cpp
 ^^^^^^^^^^^^
-This file just instance the server and run it with a simple configuration parameters.
+This file just instances the server and run it with a simple configuration parameters.

 .. code-block:: cpp